Edrex1128/DoGEED/README.md

 ## Performances

 The proposed model is tested on a single RTX4090.
+Here are the datasets: [dataset1](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/), [dataset2](https://cocodataset.org/#download).

 Comparison with previous ACMs.